The criminal courts

 How diversion gets offered: The process

 Diversion will usually begin at your first court appearance for the charge.
-If the police are considering offering you diversion, they’ll ask the court to put off (“remand”) your case without you entering a plea, so that they can make a decision on diversion.
-If diversion is offered you will then complete your diversion programme before your case goes back to court.
+If the police are considering offering you diversion, they’ll ask the court to put off (“remand”) your case without you entering a plea, so that they can decide on diversion.
+If diversion is offered, you will then complete your diversion programme before your case goes back to court.

 You’ll have a face-to-face meeting with a police diversion officer from the PPS.
 This will happen as soon as practical after your first court appearance, and the time for it may be arranged before you leave court at your first appearance.
 The police can’t offer you diversion until you’ve had this diversion interview.